 This post may contain affiliate links.

-A penny saved is a penny earned, which is why I’m always looking for out of the ordinary ways to save money when I can.
+A penny saved is a penny earned, which is why I’m always looking for creative ways to save money when I can.

 And while some people take this to the extreme (have you ever watched an episode of Extreme Cheapskates?) you don’t have to be reusing your dental floss (gag) or only flush the toilet once per week (gag and vomit) to save money.